radiolok/brainfuckpc/README.md

 As each relay has very big latency I add RLE compressing of +- and <> commands.

 If source file contain "+++++" or "-----" sequence, when listing will be loaded this sequence will be transformed into "+Constant" command - My computer has fully - functional 8-bit ADD-er for Data and 16-bit Adder for Address and this hack improve computer performance in many times.

+Loop command are work as JZ to the end of the cycle and LZN to begin using second Adder input and 12-bit jump

 Use DipTrace 2.3 or higher  to open project files